nsacyber/Windows-Secure-Host-Baseline/Hardware/README.md

 ### Request for Answers

 Both OEMs and DoD administrators are requested to provide answers for the above questions.
+There are answer templates available in [markdown](./Template.md), [CSV](./Template.csv), and [Excel](./Template.xlsx) formats.
+There are number of ways to contribute answers:
-[Submit an issue](https://github.com/iadgov/Secure-Host-Baseline/issues/new) in [this repository's issue tracker](https://github.com/iadgov/Secure-Host-Baseline/issues) containing answers to the questions for a model, or submit an issue and [attach a CSV file](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/) containing answers for a model or for a number of models.
+* [Submit an issue](https://github.com/iadgov/Secure-Host-Baseline/issues/new) in [this repository's issue tracker](https://github.com/iadgov/Secure-Host-Baseline/issues) that contains answers to the questions for a model or for a number of models.
+* [Submit an issue](https://github.com/iadgov/Secure-Host-Baseline/issues/new) and [attach a file](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/) using the [CSV](./Template.csv) or [Excel](./Template.xlsx) template that contains answers for a model or for a number of models.
+* [Submit a pull request](https://help.github.com/articles/creating-a-pull-request/) with a modification to an existing answer for an OEM or use the [Markdown template](./Template.md) to add a new OEM.
+See [this page](https://help.github.com/articles/using-pull-requests/) for more information on using pull requests.

 Cataloging answers in [one location](./) is more efficient than having individual DoD components ask OEMs for this information.
 DoD administrators can also contribute by submitting answers based on their own testing.

 ### Answers